-- 3.1 Provide Hands-on Learning & STEAM Experiences: General education teachers continued to integrate hands-on learning and STEAM experience in the area of STEAM in their lessons. - 3.2 Professional Learning: This action was implemented as expected.
-The offered professional development focused on common core and ELD standards to increase student academic achievement. - 3.3 Supplemental Materials: This action was implemented as expected.
-STEAM materials were provided. - 3.4 State-Adopted Curriculum This action was implemented.
+3.1 Provide Hands-on Learning & STEAM Experiences: General education teachers continued to integrate hands-on learning and STEAM experience in the area of STEAM in their lessons the number of experiences was less than expected due to a high number of absences and students being out causing more time for reteaching to take place.

+3.2 Professional Learning: This action was implemented as expected.
+The offered professional development focused on common core and ELD standards to increase student academic achievement.

+3.3 Supplemental Materials: This action was implemented as expected.
+STEAM materials were provided.

+3.4 State-Adopted Curriculum This action was implemented.
 The District provided all teachers and students with access to all core academic curricula and teachers' editions.